Norfolk Island subtropical rainforest

-Specialists became increasingly concerned by the loss of unique species and ecosystem on Norfolk Island and by the 1970s there started first activities to preserve the natural heritage of the island.
+Specialists became increasingly concerned by the loss of unique species and ecosystems on Norfolk Island and by the 1970s there started first activities to preserve the natural heritage of the island.
 Since then certain progress has been achieved although a lot has been lost.

 Around Mount Pitt there was established a national park in 1986.
 The ecosystem here is considered to be comparatively intact, but it is infested with some alien plant species.
-The area of remaining natural forest is small and due to this is less suitable for the maintenance of the numerous local endemic species.
+The area of the remaining natural forest is small and due to this is less suitable for the maintenance of the numerous local endemic species.

 Also the streams earlier, when there was more forest, were richer with water.
 This allowed sustaining endemic species of freshwater animals.

 Treasures of remote forest

 Norfolk Island is located 680 km from New Caledonia and 770 km from New Zealand – thus it shares many similarities with both.
 In ice age periods, when the sea level was lower, there were also other islands close enough to serve as "stepping stones" for species of plants and animals.

 Nowadays Norfolk island has at least 244 introduced species of plants and only 174 native species.
 51 species of plants are endemic – not found in the outside world.

 Mot outstanding endemic plant is Norfolk pine (Araucaria heterophylla).
 This beautiful araucaria dominated the local landscape in the late 18th century and it still does today.
 Forests with this pine originally covered some 60% of the island with most trees growing close to the shore.
 Norfolk pines were up to 70 m tall, rising some 30 m above any other trees.
 The largest is the legendary Hollow Pine in the central part of national park – reportedly with a circumference of 9 – 11 m.

 There are many more interesting endemic species of plants including Rhopalostylis baueri palms (found also on Kermadec Islands), tree Meryta latifolia (some 150 trees left).